serpent-os/onboarding/README.md

 curl https://gitlab.com/serpent-os/core/onboarding/-/raw/main/git-clone.sh |bash
 ```

+### Serpent tooling build order

+To get started packaging with the current pre-alpha quality serpent tooling, the following serpent tools need to be built in the order listed below:

+- [`moss`](https://gitlab.com/serpent-os/core/moss) (our system software management tool)
+- [`moss-container`](https://gitlab.com/serpent-os/core/moss-container) (our lightweight container tool)
+- [`boulder`](https://gitlab.com/serpent-os/core/boulder) (our system software build tool)

+See their respective READMEs for build instructions and prerequisites.

 ## Support

 Please reference the website for instructions on how to get in touch with the Serpent OS developers.